darkvariantdivine/bookie/README.md

 python3 -m bookie
 ```

-## Deployment (Work in Progress)
+## Deployment

-This section captures how to setup and deploy the Bookie environment locally.
+This section captures how to setup and deploy Bookie in a production-ready manner.

 Install Docker, instructions can be found at this
 [link](https://docs.docker.com/get-docker/)